Philippa Spurway Interior Architect

 Pool Construction

-At the far end of this pool (next to the deep end) there will be an underground technical room, for all the equipment needed for this saltwater pool.
+At the far end of the pool, next to the deep end, there will be an underground technical room to house all the equipment needed for the saltwater system.

-The pool when finished will be 10m long and 4m wide.
+Once completed, the pool will be 10 meters long and 4 meters wide.

 5260AF11-4FFE-466E-8064-83F1A20134E5_1_105_c